pantheon-systems/documentation/source/content/guides/edge-integrations/02-configuration-overview.md

 ## Cache Overview

-A `Vary` response header tells caches that a particular header (or headers) from the request should be used to construct a secondary cache key that must match in order to use the cached response to answer subsequent requests.
+A `Vary` response header tells Pantheon's AGCDN cache that a particular header (or headers) from the request should be used to construct a secondary cache key that must match in order to use the cached response to answer subsequent requests.

-For example, when the Vary header is set for Interest, the a server produces versions of the same webpage with different Interests and serves them to visitor's browsers based on their locally defined interests.
+For example, when the Vary header is set for Interest, the a server produces versions of the same webpage with different Interests and serves them to visitor's browsers based on their locally-defined interests.

 If the Interest object is not in the cache, a request is sent to your website's origin server.
 Your website sees that the request does not include an Interest header, so your Interest-personalized code won't fire and you can serve visitors the default content.